Intro Civil Engineering (2)

-Emphasizes advanced AutoCAD commands, including assigning and extracting block attributes, creating attribute reports, incorporating and managing external references, isometric drawings, creating dimension styles, use of multiple view ports, and an introduction to 3-D wire frame models.
-Prerequisites: CET 112 or instructor permission.
+Emphasizes advanced AutoCAD commands, including assigning and extracting block attributes, creating attribute reports, incorporating and managing external references, isometric drawings, creating dimension styles, use of multiple view ports, and introduction to 3-D wire frame models.
+Prerequisite: CET 112 or instructor's permission.

 Fundamentals of plane surveying, including measurements of elevation, distance, and direction.
 Basic surveying computations will be performed.
-Emphasis will be placed on hands-on survey technique and sound fieldnote form.
-Concurrent enrollment in MATH 110 and CET 120, or instructor's permission.
+Emphasis will be placed on hands-on survey technique and sound field note form.
+Concurrent enrollment in MATH 110 and CET 120, or instructor permission.